aeturrell/skimpy/CONTRIBUTING.md

 Feel free to submit early, though---we can always iterate on this.

-To run linting and code formatting checks before commiting your change, you can install pre-commit as a Git hook by running the following
+To run linting and code formatting checks before committing your change, you can install pre-commit as a Git hook by running the following
 command: